Is Berkeley College Right for You?

 ESTIMATED COST OF FOOD - Includes 3 meals*

-ADDITIONAL EXPENSES BEYOND eBOOKS
+ADDITIONAL EXPENSES BEYOND eBooks

 PROGRAM SEMESTER COST

-Surgical Processing Technician – 2-Semester FIRST SEMESTER $874
+Sterile Processing Technician – 2-Semester FIRST SEMESTER $874

 OTHER IMPORTANT COST OF ATTENDANCE INFORMATION FOR ALL CERTIFICATE PROGRAMS